Information For Authors

 Peer Review: All contributions submitted will be subjected to peer review.
 To allow anonymous refereeing, please submit author(s) identification, affiliation, etc., in a separate sheet (not in the main text of the article).

-Format: Papers (3000-6000 words normally, 8000-10000 words in exceptional cases), short communications (1500-3000 words) on new ideas/new areas of work/innovations/action research/ongoing investigations/conference/seminar and workshop outcomes, and book reviews (1500-2000 words) should be neatly typed on one side of A4 size paper with double spacing and a wide margin to the left.
+Format: Papers (3000-6000 words normally, 8000-10000 words in exceptional cases), short communications (1500-3000 words) on new ideas/new areas of work/innovations/action research/ongoing investigations/conference/seminar and workshop outcomes, and book reviews (1500-2000 words) should be neatly typed in MS word format and on one side of A4 size paper with double spacing and a wide margin to the left.
 Kindly upload your paper at http://journal.ignouonline.ac.in

 Organisation: The general organisation of research papers should be as follows: Abstract, Keywords, the nature and scope of the study should be stated first, then the details of methods, materials, tools, procedures and/or equipments used; followed by findings, discussion and conclusion.
 Appendices may be used to amplify details where appropriate.
 Scholarly papers should have introduction, main sections and sub-sections, and conclusion.